 Here’s a step-by-step video explaing how to add an image in your email.

-Make sure a message is clear without image/video
+Make sure the message is clear without image/video

 Test your email copy